aydinnassehi/CMS_reviewer_assignment/readme.md

 subject to:

-- Reviewer workload: 6–9 papers
+- Automatically determined reviewer workload bounds
 - Exactly one pair per paper
+- No reviewer may review a paper from their own institution
-- Max 2 co‑reviewers per reviewer
+- Exactly two co-reviewers per reviewer
 - Integer feasibility for all assignment variables

 Topics never reduce feasibility; they only guide pair selection when multiple feasible solutions exist.

 ---

-## Co‑Reviewer Limit Rationale
+## Co-Reviewer Limit Rationale

-Limiting each reviewer to **no more than two** collaborators:
+Limiting each reviewer to **two collaborators**:

-- supports efficient bilateral discussions,
+- supports efficient bilateral discussions
-- prevents overloaded reviewer networks,
+- prevents overloaded reviewer networks
-- ensures partner diversity without fragmentation.
+- maintains balanced reviewer relationships

 ---